Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 As is readily seen from this result, if $\epsilon_1$ and $\epsilon_2$ have the same sign the conductance increases monotonically approaching the asymptotic value, $\transmission_\infty$, from below.
 In the opposite situation, in which $\epsilon_1$ and $\epsilon_2$ have opposing signs, the evolution of the transmission can be non-monotonic.
 It will first move through a maximum of $\transmission_\text{max}=4 c_\mathcal{L}c_\mathcal{R}/(c_\mathcal{L} + c_\mathcal{R})^2$ at $N_\text{max}=|\epsilon_1/\epsilon_2|$ before approaching the asymptotic value from above.

-{\epsilon^\text{trans}} {\epsilon^\text{long}} \paragraph*{Application to experiment.} The concepts developed above have been successfully applied for understanding the evolution of the conductance of oligoacene wires under conditions where these wires were attached directly to the metal leads (Ag or Pt), without employing anchor groups \cite{Yelin2016}.
-Here, we return to Fig.~\ref{fig.diaminoacenes} where amine-anchors have been used in transport measurements for a series of acenes.
-We analyze the trends observed there thus giving a fresh example to demonstrate how useful these concepts can be.
+{\epsilon^\text{trans}} {\epsilon^\text{long}} {\it Application to experiment.} The concepts developed above have been successfully applied for understanding the evolution of the conductance of oligoacene wires under conditions where these wires were attached directly to the metal leads (Ag or Pt), without employing anchor groups \cite{Yelin2016}. {

+In the case of Ag leads, the molecular level spacing is much larger than the level broadening, and the transport is entirely dominated by the LUMO's, as shown by {\it ab-initio} transmissions in Fig.~\ref{Fig:Yelin2015}.
+The exception is benzene ($N=1$) with two transport-active orbitals.
+For $N>1$, the resonances are approximately Lorentzian, and the scaling arguments of Eqs.~(\ref{et54}-\ref{et56}) apply: Both, the peak width and the peak position, decrease with $N$ and the saturation is observed.